 To develop the best aircraft photography skills, you need constant learning and practice.
 It all begins with how passionate you are about photography and aircraft.
 Blending these two can get amazing results in the form of best aircraft portraits.

 You always begin aircraft photography as an amateur but gradually your skills are brushed up.
-To learn more about aircraft photography and get better you should follow the footsteps of best aircraft photographers.
+To learn more about aircraft photography and get better you should follow in the footsteps of the best aircraft photographers.

 You can search for the best aircraft photography and aircraft photographers on the internet easily.
 Follow the experienced and professional aircraft photographers online whose work you are keenly interested in and learn something new.